taleh007/Docs/aspnet/mvc/controllers/testing.rst

   :language: c#
   :emphasize-lines: 16,20,25,33

-Looking at this controller action, it should be clear that there are at least three cases to test, one for each ``return`` statement.
-The unit tests are shown below:
+The controller action has three cases to test, one for each ``return`` statement:

 .. literalinclude:: testing/sample/TestingControllersSample/tests/TestingControllerSample.Tests/UnitTests/SessionControllerIndex.cs
   :language: c#
   :emphasize-lines: 16,26,39

-Finally, the application exposes some functionality as a web API, including a list of ideas associated with a brainstorming session and a method for adding new ideas to a session.
-The controller is shown below:
+The app exposes functionality as a web API (a list of ideas associated with a brainstorming session and a method for adding new ideas to a session):

 .. _ideas-controller: